marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/amd-gcn-options.rst

   available.
 The size of the stack allocation may also have an impact on run-time performance.
 The default is 32KB when using OpenACC or OpenMP, and 1MB otherwise.

+.. option:: -mxnack

+  Compile binaries suitable for devices with the XNACK feature enabled.
+Some devices always require XNACK and some allow the user to configure XNACK.
+The compiled code must match the device mode.
+The default is :samp:`-mno-xnack`.
+  At present this option is a placeholder for support that is not yet implemented.